program-repair/program-repair.github.io/Contribution.md

 # Contribution guidelines #

-We'd love you to contribute new publications, tools and benchmarks to make information on automated-program-repair.org more objective, complete and correct.
+We'd love you to contribute new publications, tools and benchmarks to make information on automated-program-repair.org more objective, complete and accurate.
 Please use GitHub Issues to submit your suggestions and reports.

 ## Publications ##